glebm/katex-ruby/README.md

 #=> "<span class=\"katex\">..."
 ```

+If you're on Rails, the result is marked as `html_safe`.

 ### Assets

 For this rendered math to look nice, you will also need to include KaTeX CSS